Games-and-Simulations/sc-docker/README.md

 ## Dockerhub images

-Images are also available on [Dockerhub](https://hub.docker.com/r/ggaic/starcraft/).
+Images are available on [Dockerhub](https://hub.docker.com/r/ggaic/starcraft/).

 You can use: